havocp/xsbt-wiki/Quick-Configuration-Examples.md

 // append -deprecation to the options passed to the Scala compiler scalacOptions += "-deprecation"

-// set the Scala version used for the project scalaVersion := "2.9.0-SNAPSHOT"

 // define the statements initially evaluated when entering 'console', 'console-quick', or 'console-project' initialCommands := """